 “OK, so now that we’ve covered how one might be able to save money on their insurance by choosing to purchase the right “type” of life insurance policy, let’s now shift gears a bit and discuss what one can do to QUALIFY for a lower price on their insurance”.

-Life insurance is something that you’re going to need to qualify for, and not all folks are going to be able to qualify for the “best” rates!
+Life insurance is something you’re going to need to qualify for, and not all folks will be able to qualify for the “best” rates!

 #6.
 Quit smoking.